 - The histological appearance of muscles resembles that of fibers or bundles.

-- Muscle cells are made up of alternating or non-alternating bands of actin and myosin that are special muscle pigments which help in the contraction and relaxation of the muscle fibers.
+- Muscle cells are alternating or non-alternating bands of actin and myosin, which are special muscle pigments that help in the contraction and relaxation of the muscle fibers.

 4. 600 Muscles

 The human body has about 600 muscles in various parts of the body.

 - There are hundreds of muscles present in the human body that perform a variety of functions ranging from motion to support and aiding in digestion and other organ systems.